patricialan/sb-mobile/README.md

-# sb-mobile
+# Sugarbowl Menu For Mobile
-Mobile-friendly web app for the restaurant Sugarbowl's online menu
+Mobile-friendly web app for the restaurant Sugarbowl's menu.